 Stock Trade Fee (Per Share): A per share rate means that a price is charged for every share traded.
-Most active trading brokers use this commission structure.
+Most day trading brokers use this commission structure.
 Since most brokers do not offer a per share commission plan, these brokers are listed with "N/A" throughout the site.

 Broker Assisted Trade Fee: When clients do not have access to the internet, or are trying to trade a specialty security, a broker assisted trade can be placed via phone to execute the order.
 Broker assisted trades are different than Interactive Voice Response (IVR) trades.
 IVR trades allow clients to simply use their phone to place a trade without human assistance, whereas a broker assisted trade is placed by a licensed broker live.